Everyone

 If they’re pregnant, their primary carer leave will officially start on their child’s due date, or the day the child is born, whichever comes first.
 In any other case, their primary carer leave will start on the date they become the child’s permanent carer.

-They can start their primary carer leave up to 6 weeks before then if their employer agrees — they might want to take a bit of time off work before their child arrives.
+They can start their primary carer leave up to 6 weeks before then if they want to take time off work before their child arrives.

 If they’re pregnant, they may have to start their primary carer leave earlier than 6 weeks before their due date if: